 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

 Kid Friendly Hikes in San Diego

 Note: San Diego’s weather is lovely, but it can also get quite hot.
 Make sure you’re prepared with plenty of water (even for a short hike), hats, sunglasses, and snacks to keep everyone’s energy up.
 Before heading out, check for any potential trail closures online, as the rare bouts of inclement weather and fire activity do occur, closing some trails to hikers.
+If you need ideas, check out this list of what to wear hiking so you’re completely equipped.
 Finally, have fun!

 Mission Trails Regional Park

 Mission Trails is one of the most accessible parks in San Diego.
 Just a short drive from downtown, you’ll find nearly 65 miles of trails at varying levels of difficulty.
 The trek up Cowles Mountain is certainly the most popular, and at only 3 miles roundtrip, it may sound easy enough to do with the whole family.
 Cowles Mountain is kid friendly, but know that those 3 miles will take you up over 900 feet of elevation, which is a solid workout for any age.